|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 While I love this Vegan Baked Oatmeal Recipe, this version is lower in fat than and uses only agave nectar as a sweetener.
 You can consider this your "weekday" baked oatmeal recipe.
 Feel free to add any fruits and nuts you desire.

 - 1/2 teaspoon ground cinnamon

 - 1 cup agave nectar or maple syrup

 - 1 2/3 cup almond milk, store-bought or homemade

 - 1/2 cup fresh blueberries

 Preheat the oven to 350 F. Lightly grease an 9-inch cake pan with oil or dairy-free cooking spray and set aside.

 In a large mixing bowl, combine the oats, ground almonds, baking powder, cinnamon, ginger, and salt.

-- Spread the mixture into the prepared pan and bake for 35-40 minutes, or until lightly golden brown.
+Spread the mixture into the prepared pan and bake for 35 to 40 minutes, or until lightly golden brown.
 Allow the oatmeal to cool in the pan for a few minutes, then cut into 8 pieces and serve with almond milk or soy milk.